-Collins has been publishing educational and informative books for 200 years.
+Collins has been publishing educational and informative books since 1819.
 Throughout this rich heritage we have maintained an impressive record in creating market-leading products across various sectors.

 Our educational publishing continues to deliver up-to-date and engaging student resources and exceptional teacher support to help schools tackle new initiatives and utilise the latest technology.

 Collins(and Leckie in Scotland) publish a full range of textbooks, digital resources, revision guides and teaching support for Early Years, Primary, Secondary and Further Education colleges across the majority of subject areas, with particular strengths in literacy and numeracy at Primary and English, Maths, Science and Sociology at Secondary.

 Our digital resources are delivered via Collins Connect connect.collins.co.uk, and an ebook platform, OpenPage.
 We recently launched an online adaptive learning resource for maths in primary, and for science, math and geography at secondary: collinsadapt.co.uk.

 With our database of over 4.5 billion words we are constantly monitoring text from publications, websites and transcripts around the world to ensure our dictionaries are up-to-date.
 The creation of Collinsdictionary.com, Collins’ free online dictionary, means that we now provide the sharpest snapshot of world languages.

 Collins is also home to bilingual dictionaries and language learning products, such as the Paul Noble audio courses, and the much-loved Gem phrasebooks.
 We also publish the official SCRABBLE dictionaries, a wide range of quiz books, and crossword books including both The Times and Bradford’s crossword series.

 In recent years we have grown our offering for learners of English as a foreign language with the Collins ELT range of publishing for teachers, students, and young learners.